Craigieburn - North

 Table Chart PROFILE FAQ

-Craigieburn - North has a skilled workforce with strong manufacturing and industrial sectors.
-The unemployment rate was 5.8% in the past year, with an estimated employment growth of 3.9%.
+Craigieburn - North has a skilled workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate was 5.8% in June 2024, with an estimated employment growth of 3.9% over the past year.

-As of June 2025, 6,954 residents were employed, with an unemployment rate of 6.8%, slightly higher than Greater Melbourne's rate of 4.6%.
+As of June 2025, 6,954 residents are employed, with an unemployment rate of 6.8%, 1.2% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation is similar to Greater Melbourne at 64.1%.
 Employment is concentrated in health care & social assistance, retail trade, and manufacturing.
-Notably, transport, postal & warehousing has employment levels at twice the regional average.
-However, professional & technical services have limited presence with only 4.6% employment compared to the regional average of 10.1%.
+The area has a particularly strong specialization in transport, postal & warehousing, with an employment share of 2.0 times the regional level.

 Frequently Asked Questions - Employment